wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/okta.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Okta Inc. is an identity and access management company that provides technologies which enable secure user authentication into applications.
+   :description: Okta Inc. provides technologies that enable secure user authentication into applications.
+Learn more about it in this section of the Wazuh documentation.

 .. _okta: